umd-fire-coml/2021-Text-to-Image-Generation/README.md

 # Installing the Environment
 After cloning the github, change directory into it.
 If using anaconda, run command
 ```
-conda env create --prefix ./env --file environment.yml
+conda env create environment.yml
 conda acivate text-to-image-generation-env
 ```
 into the console to activate the yaml file with all the required libraries.
+Additionally, install `gdown` in the comand prompt after activating the environment
 # Directory Guide

-# Training Data
+birds

-To train your own data, first encode the text that captions your image dataset.
-To encode your own text use [this](https://github.com/elvisyjlin/skip-thoughts) github that provides a translated to Python 3 version of the skip-thoughtstext encoder.
+# Obtaining and Training Dataset

-The text and images of the birds dataset can be found [here](https://drive.google.com/drive/folders/1Ai4x3CQDdI8Jb2teCDjzh6VAU_nXtxrv?usp=sharing)
+To begin training with the dataset we used, run `python model.py`.
+It checks if the CUB_200_2011 directory that contains the dataset exists, and if not, downloads and sets up the directory for it.
+The model trains the data, and saves them in the current directory.
 # Testing Model

-# Citation
+# References